TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 36/Exodus 36.34.md

 ---

-And he overlaid the boards with gold, and made their rings of gold for places for the bars, and overlaid the bars with gold.
+He overlaid the boards with gold, and made their rings of gold for places for the bars, and overlaid the bars with gold.